JulsCatalan/ReminderTools/README.md

 This is a **MERN stack** application built to manage user authentication, tasks, and other functionality.
 The application uses **React** for the frontend, **Node.js/Express** for the backend, **MongoDB** as the database, and **JWT** for secure authentication.

+Note: The project was deployed on a free Render server, so after a certain period without active users, the instance is deactivated until a user accesses the site again.
+Due to this, if you visit the site, it is likely to take 50 seconds or more to load due to Render.com's policies.

 ---

 ## Features